The Prostheses List, which lists the no-gap and gap-permitted prostheses and the benefits payable for them is released twice per year.

-The next list to be published after the August 2014 Prostheses List will be the February 2015 Prostheses List, scheduled to commence on 28 February 2015.
+The next list to be published after the February 2015 Prostheses List will be the August 2015 Prostheses List.

 Note: Due to limitations with Excel – cell height cannot be greater than 256 pixels – some cells in the spreadsheet may contain incomplete information.
 You are advised to reference another version of the Prostheses List if you find incomplete information.

 Public User Guide

 |February 2015 Prostheses List User Manual – PDF Version||230.27 KB|